achertovsky/yii2-bluesnap/readme.md

             // (module gonna do same if u provide username and pwd instead)
             // $encodedString = 'Basic '.base64_encode('username:password');
             // 'authToken' => $encodedString;
-            'antiFraudSalt' => 'some word/phrase/anything that u want to use. it gonna be used to generate antifraud token. make sure only u and trusted people know it :)', 'sellerId' => 'fillme',
+            'antiFraudSalt' => 'some word/phrase/anything that u want to use. it gonna be used to generate anti-fraud token. make sure only u and trusted people know it :)', 'sellerId' => 'fillme',
         ],
     ],